 During the German occupation of Poland, 12-year-old Frieda Kirshner kept her most precious possessions in an old wine box given to her by her father.
 These were her memories.
 She also kept something else in the box.
 Something she coveted and spoke to every day searching for answers.
 Something she confided in - about her hopes, her fears and her experiences.
-Something that had to be later sealed the box.
+Something that had to be sealed in the box.

 The box was kept hidden in a safe place for many years and, prior to her passing, gifted to Frieda’s son Oskar before he eventually sold it.
 His reason for selling it was because he suspected it was causing him and his own family to become unwell.

 Now it’s yours and you and your audience can talk to Frieda whenever you like.
 She’ll answer questions, but if certain memories are evoked, she’ll also let everyone know when she’s had enough – usually when it’s least expected.

-This is our take on the famous Dybbuk box.
+This is our take on the infamous Dybbuk box.
 Under your control at all times.
 The bell will ring and can be used to answer questions during séance routines.
 When the presentation is over Frieda’s presence can still be felt.
 Or perhaps it’s something else?